sahiba-chopra/health_political_identity/README.md

 # The Health Costs of Political Identity: Evidence from the U.S. from the COVID-19 Pandemic

-This repository contains the replication Materials (STATA code and the dataset) for the working paper "The Health Costs of Political Identity: Evidence from the U.S. from the COVID-19 Pandemic" .
+This repository contains the replication materials (STATA code and the dataset) for the working paper "The Health Costs of Political Identity: Evidence from the U.S. from the COVID-19 Pandemic" .
 The dataset provided here has been compiled using numerous data sources listed below.

 ## Data